[11:00 AM] Behind the Campus

 Raffy fell silent, reading the look in his friend’s eyes.
 There was resignation there—something deeper than a simple fight.
 He sighed and patted Akasa’s shoulder.

 “Fine.
-After we get you patched up, come with me!”
+After we get you patched up, come with me.”

 “Where?”
-Akasa asked.

 “To eat.”
-Raffy said.

-Then, they made a brief stop at the campus clinic before heading to the cafeteria, as the security guard quietly returned to his post.
+They made a brief stop at the campus clinic before heading to the cafeteria, as the security guard quietly returned to his post.

 [11:15 AM] Faculty Cafeteria